 1.3.
 Proposal Description

-Mardie Minerals Pty Ltd (Mardie Minerals) seeks to develop the Mardie Project (the Proposal), a greenfields high-quality salt project in the Pilbara region of Western Australia (Figure 1).
+Mardie Minerals Pty Ltd (Mardie Minerals) is developing the Mardie Project (the Proposal), a greenfields high-quality salt project in the Pilbara region of Western Australia (Figure 1).
 Mardie Minerals is a wholly-owned subsidiary of BCI Minerals Limited.